 Seeing all your friends going on vacations in the hottest travel period may tempt you to join them, but this is not the best idea.

-It is more beneficial to travel in the off-season.
+It is more beneficial for student travel to go off-season.
 There is no difference when going sightseeing around Europe, so work in summer, and take a week-off in autumn and travel on.
 This way you will have lower prices on transportation, food, accommodation, and tours.

 So, don’t stick to certain seasons, dates, events, travel in the period of best bargains and discounts and you will be able to save even more.